Challenges and proposed solutions in modeling multimodal medical data: A systematic review: Abstract

-\textbf{Results:} This review included 69 studies (58 from the systematic search and 11 manually retrieved).
-Identified challenges in modeling multimodal data fall into five categories: missing modalities, dimensionality imbalance, fusion techniques, small datasets, and interpretability.
-Missing data affects model performance, addressed by multitask learning, matrix completion, and generative adversarial networks.
-Small datasets remain a critical challenge, with techniques such as data augmentation, transfer learning, and knowledge distillation showing promise in overcoming data scarcity.
-Interpretability, essential for clinical use, benefits from attention mechanisms and gradient-based attribution.
-Optimal fusion strategies, early, intermediate, and late fusion, are refined using neural architecture search.
+\textbf{Results:} This review included 69 studies (58 from the systematic search and 11 identified through a supplementary Google Scholar search).
+Five major categories of challenges were identified: missing modalities, imbalance in dimensionality, optimal fusion strategy, small datasets, and interpretability.
+Small datasets (17/69, 25\%) and missing modalities (15/69, 22\%) were the most frequently addressed challenges.
+Intermediate fusion was the most commonly used fusion strategy (39/69 studies).
+Missing modalities were addressed using techniques such as multitask learning, matrix completion, and generative adversarial networks.
+Small datasets were commonly tackled through data augmentation, transfer learning, and knowledge distillation.
+Interpretability was addressed using attention mechanisms and gradient-based attribution methods, while neural architecture search was explored to optimize fusion strategies.

-\textbf{Conclusions:} This review outlines the main challenges in modeling multimodal data in clinical domains and summarizes emerging strategies to address them.
-By mapping current trends and innovations, it provides a comprehensive overview of the field and offers practical insights to guide future research and development in multimodal modeling for medical applications, thereby supporting improved data integration in clinical practice.
+\textbf{Conclusions:} Addressing the main challenges of multimodal modeling in clinical domains, this review summarizes emerging strategies and synthesizes current trends and methodological advances.
+It provides a comprehensive overview of the field, highlights opportunities for future research and development, and aims to support the design of more robust multimodal models and improve data integration for clinical applications.

 \keywords{Multimodal data, Challenges, Fusion strategy, Modeling, Clinical applications, Deep learning} }